 I actually received my Mockmill from the company in exchange for my review, I initially told them no because I already had a mill and thought it did good… but then when I gave in and tried there I was really surprised at the difference in texture of the grain (hello stone grinders) and the quietness of it.
 I can run it when everyone else is in bed without waking them.

-If you purchase your home grain mill with my affiliate link, I’ll also send you a special video series that walks you through my fresh flour baking guide.
+If you purchase your home grain mill with my affiliate link, forward me your receipt and I’ll also send you a special video series that walks you through my fresh flour baking guide.
 All of the tips and tricks on adjusting the liquid when you’re trying to take your current favorite recipes and adjust them from store bought flour to fresh ground flour.

 Because honestly, each grain has different nuances, from Einkorn, to Spelt, and then to the other flours on adjusting the liquid ratio in order to get those recipes to turn out.
 And kneading instructions, because you actually have to knead fresh ground flour dough differently.